Blacktown and Mount Druitt Hospital

 The Dubbo Base Hospital redevelopment will make the hospital a major rural referral centre specialising in acute care services.

-The redevelopment involved four stages and combines new operating theatres, surgical services, inpatient wards and maternity services with upgrades to the renal unit, sterilising department, hospital entry and car parking.
+The redevelopment involves four stages and combines new operating theatres, surgical services, inpatient wards and maternity services with upgrades to the renal unit, sterilising department, hospital entry and car parking.

 A new $35 million Integrated Cancer Centre is also to be developed, assisting people living in remote Western NSW by providing access to world-class cancer diagnostics and treatment facilities.

 More than $241 million has been committed to the Dubbo Base Hospital redevelopment across four stages.
-Stages 1 and 2 was officially opened in 2016, Stages 3 and 4 is currently under construction.
+Stages 1 and 2 was officially opened in 2016, Stages 3 and 4 are currently under construction.